 It really was a classic case of, ‘it’s not you, it’s me.’

-You see, I haven’t always specialised in writing for the pet industry.
-I used to be a generalist copywriter.
+You see, I haven’t always specialised in the pet industry.
+I used to be a generalist marketing person.

-And as much as I love what I do, writing about things that don’t have a place in my heart can get a little tedious.
-I found myself losing my passion, my fire for content, and the big reason I started freelancing in the first place.
+And as much as I love what I do, working in industries that don’t have a place in my heart can get a little tedious.
+I found myself losing my passion, my fire for content marketing, and the big reason I started my business in the first place.

-I was trying to be everything to everyone in the hopes of getting more business.
+I was trying to be everything to everyone so I could help more people.
 But you know what, the opposite happened.
-It meant I had far more competition to prove I was the best generalist for the job.
+It meant I had far more competition to prove I was the best marketer for them.

-And more often than not, the copywriter that specialised in their industry was hired.
+And more often than not, the one that specialised in their industry was hired.
 No surprise there!

 It was a difficult time of struggle and indecision.
-So I had a big choice to make – continue with the same clients writing about subjects that don’t light me up, or follow the path of happiness.
+So I had a big choice to make – continue with the same clients working with businesses that don’t light me up, or follow the path of happiness.

 I chose happiness.
-I chose to focus solely on working with businesses that have the same devotion to animals I do.
-Because when you write about subjects you love, it shows.
-Your audience can feel your energy, and that’s what builds meaningful relationships with pet parents.
+I chose to focus solely on working with businesses that have the same passion for animals that I do.
+Because when you partner up with someone that is as committed and excited about your success as you are, it shows.
+Your audience can feel that energy across your marketing.
+And that passion and energy is what builds meaningful relationships with pet parents.

 I found a new spark for what I do – I’ve found my purpose.
 But It wasn’t an easy decision.